-The cover of the statement on religious diversity, which was issued in May 2007, is in the form of a fern with each frond representing a different culture – from left, a Māori kōwhaiwhai pattern, European fleur-de-lis, Samoan tapa-cloth pattern, Chinese character, Indian paisley motif, Vietnamese motif and an Iranian symbol.
+The cover of the Human Rights Commission’s statement on religious diversity issued in May 2007 is in the form of a fern in which each frond represents a different culture – from left, a Māori kōwhaiwhai pattern, European fleur-de-lis, Samoan tapa-cloth pattern, Chinese character, Indian paisley motif, Vietnamese motif and an Iranian symbol.
 The statement was originally suggested at an Interfaith Dialogue in Indonesia in 2004.
-In October 2006 Paul Morris of Victoria University and Race Relations Conciliator Joris de Bres convened a group to put together a statement.
-This was released for consultation, and the statement was formally endorsed at the Interfaith Forum in Hamilton.
+In October 2006 Paul Morris of Victoria University of Wellington and Race Relations Conciliator Joris de Bres convened a group to put together a statement.
+This was released for consultation before being formally endorsed at the Interfaith Forum in Hamilton.
 It reads:

 New Zealand is a country of many faiths with a significant minority who profess no religion.
 Increasing religious diversity is a significant feature of public life.

 At the signing of the Treaty of Waitangi in 1840, Governor Hobson affirmed, in response to a question from Catholic Bishop Pompallier, "the several faiths (beliefs) of England, of the Wesleyans, of Rome, and also Maori custom shall alike be protected".
 This foundation creates the opportunity to reaffirm an acknowledgement of the diversity of beliefs in New Zealand.

 Christianity has played and continues to play a formative role in the development of New Zealand in terms of the nation's identity, culture, beliefs, institutions and values.

 New settlers have always been religiously diverse, but only recently have the numbers of some of their faith communities grown significantly as a result of migration from Asia, Africa and the Middle East.
 These communities have a positive role to play in our society.
 It is in this context that we recognise the right to religion and the responsibilities of religious communities.